- Help you understand how posts are used on class blog.

-We’ll show you how to teach quality commenting skills and how to add students to blogs so they can publish posts later in this professional learning series on class and student blogging.
+We’ll show you how to teach quality commenting skills, how to connect parents with your class blog and how to add students to blogs so they can publish posts later in this professional learning series on class and student blogging.

 For now we’ll focus on teaching you how to write your first posts.